Thirty Tyrants: Sources of the Thirty

-Plato, in the opening portion of his Seventh Letter (the authenticity of which is questioned by several modern scholars), recounts the rule of the Thirty Tyrants during his youth.
+Plato, in the opening portion of his Seventh Letter (the authenticity of which is questioned by several 20th century scholars), recounts the rule of the Thirty Tyrants during his youth.
 He explains that following the revolution, fifty-one men became rulers of a new government, with a specific group of thirty in charge of the public affairs of Athens.
 Ten of the fifty-one were to rule the city, and eleven were sent to rule Piraeus.
 Plato corroborates the general consensus found in other sources: the rule of the Thirty was "reviled as it was by many."
 The rule of the Thirty made the former democracy resemble a golden age in comparison.
 Plato also includes an account of the interaction between Socrates and the Thirty.

 In the Republic, Plato mentions Lysias, one of the men from Athens who escaped the Thirty's reign of terror.
 Lysias' brother Polemarchus "fell victim to the Thirty Tyrants."

 In "On the Tranquility of the Mind", Seneca discusses the Athenians and the Thirty Tyrants in regards to the role of Socrates.